Gamemackerel/scratch-paper-mobile-app/README.md

 # Scratch Paper; single page notes.
-A cross platform 'single-page' notes app, for scratch notes and reminders.
+A hyper-minimal 'single-page' notes app, for scratch notes and reminders.

+The successor to the now deprecated [Jot]([url](https://github.com/Gamemackerel/Jot.)), now multi-platform and built with react native.

 This is an expo app, start a development server with `npx expo start`

 ## TODO
 * Add shake to search text